-Fig. 18 Testing Connections for Type IAC Relays such as Type IAC5IA

-INSTALLATION

-LOCATION

-Relay (Front View)

-The location should be clean and dry, free from dust and excessive vibration, and well lighted to facilitate inspection and testing.
+Fig. 18 Testing Connections for Type IAC Relays such as Type IAC5IA INSTALLATION LOCATION The location should be clean and dry, free from dust and excessive vibration, and well lighted to facilitate inspection and testing.
+MOUNTING The relay should be mounted on a vertical surface.

-MOUNTING

-The relay should be mounted on a vertical surface.
 The outline and panel diagrams are shown in Figs. 20 and 21.

-CONNECTIONS

-Internal connection diagrams for the various relay types are shown in Fig. 11 to 17 inclusive.
+CONNECTIONS Internal connection diagrams for the various relay types are shown in Fig. 11 to 17 inclusive.
 Typical wiring diagrams are given in Fig. 4 to 6 inclusive.
 One of the mounting studs or screws should be permanently grounded by a conductor not less than No. 12 B&S gage copper wire or its equivalent.
+INSPECTION circuits and other circuits with shorting bars that the auxiliary brush be bent high enough to engage the connecting plug or test plug before the main brushes do.
+This will prevent CT secondary circuits from being opened.

-INSPECTION At the time of installation, the relay should be inspected for tarnished contacts, loose screws, or other imperfections.
-If any trouble is found, it should be corrected in the manner described under MAINTENANCE. \ CAUTION:
+At the time of installation, the relay should be inspected for tarnished contacts, loose screws, or other imperfections.
+If any trouble is found, it should be corrected in the manner described under MAINTENANCE.
+CAUTION: